• Posted on 23 Apr 2026

 Our transdisciplinary research team drives systemic change in education by developing evidence‑based frameworks that help schools and universities move beyond traditional models toward approaches that foster resilience, creativity, purpose and regenerative leadership.

-Through co‑designed pilots with schools, families and local health services, we support adaptation within education systems and spark global conversations among educators, policymakers and industry about reimagining learning for sustainability and social justice.
+Through co‑designed pilots with universities, schools, families and local health services, we support adaptation within education systems and spark global conversations among educators, policymakers and industry about reimagining learning for sustainability and social justice.

 The result is graduates equipped to lead ethically and innovate responsibly.
 By contributing practical prototypes and open processes for education–health collaboration, our research empowers individuals and communities to navigate uncertainty with confidence and compassion.